Fraunhofer-AISEC/codyze/docs/Coko/modelling.md

 ### FunctionOps

-The function [`op()`](../../api/codyze/codyze-specification-languages/coko/coko-core/de.fraunhofer.aisec.codyze.specificationLanguages.coko.core.dsl/op.html) is the start for building `FunctionOps`.
+The function [:fontawesome-solid-arrow-up-right-from-square: `op()`](../../api/codyze/codyze-specification-languages/coko/coko-core/de.fraunhofer.aisec.codyze.specificationLanguages.coko.core.dsl/op.html) is the start for building `FunctionOps`.
 Within the block of `op()` the fully qualified name of the functions you want to model can be specified as a string.
 In the block of the fully qualified name the arguments to function can be defined.
 They serve as a filter for the query.